Click "Play" to Listed the Article

 How to Get Rid of Rats

 Getting rid of rats can be a difficult task for someone who does not have experience or the necessary tools and products.
 If you see a rat then you should take immediate steps to bring their numbers down.
 The problem with rats is that they multiply fast.
 The gestation period is just over 20 days, the litter size is 6-13 pups, and thus a pair of rats can produce up to 2,000 descendants every year.
 Add to that, rats reach sexual maturity in 4-5 weeks.
-So a small rat problem can turn into a very serious situation if left unchecked so calling us for rat control Toronto should be your first move.
+So a small rat problem can turn into a very serious situation if left unchecked so calling us for rat exterminator Toronto should be your first move.

 How Do I Know If Your House Has Rats

 Rats, whether it is the Black Rat (Rattus rattus), or the Brown Rat (Rattus norvegicus), are members of the rodent family, and these medium-sized rodents with long tails are found all over the planet, and except for the continent of Antarctica, have made most of the globe their home.
 Originating in Asia, this highly invasive species has made its way into other continents and living close to humans, these creatures have become their most consistent, although unwanted, companions.